sourcery-ai-bot/Jaaag-one/README.md

   * [Tech With Tim](https://www.youtube.com/channel/UC4JX40jDee_tINbkjycV4Sg)

 ## Note-
-* This is not the original repository for the bot, so it doesn't have all the commits that were in the old repo.
-The original repo got deleted because it was a pretty big mess.

 * Please don't judge the code within this repository too harshly, I'm only a beginner. 😅